 - Private Heatlh

-Currently you can access counselling and still have a Medicare rebate for counselling until September 2020, which can be online or on the phone.
+Currently you can access an extra 10 session rebate from Medicare if you have been affected by COVID, which can be online or on the phone.
 A Gap fee does apply.

 Bushfire online counselling